Buffalo Turkey Trot: History

 The race proclaims itself to be the oldest continually running public footrace in North America, having established itself in 1896 and run every year since, even during World War I, the 1918 flu pandemic, World War II, and the 2020 coronavirus pandemic.

 The Around the Bay Road Race in nearby Hamilton, Ontario, first run in 1894, also claims the title of Oldest Long-Distance Road Race in North America, although that race was not held during World War I, a ten-year stretch between 1925 and 1935, or in 2020 or 2021.
 Likewise, the Bemis Forslund Pie Race, the oldest footrace of any distance on the continent, has been held since 1891, but was canceled in 1936 due to a scarlet fever epidemic, and thus the Buffalo Turkey Trot has had the longer continuous run.
 It is a mere five months older than the Boston Marathon, launched April 1897.
+It has never been postponed nor cancelled due to weather in its history; the organizers keep "a plan in place" to ensure that the city's famous lake-effect snow storms do not threaten the event, a contingency that most prominently occurred in 2000 when the city specifically focused its snow removal efforts on the Turkey Trot course following a heavy snow event.